apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

 Serializers do nothing if their preconditions aren't met, and serializers can (and typically do) restart the serialization cycle if they change data.

-So the general process is:
+So the general process is a set of phases, on read:

+* preparing
+* handling-type
+* handling-fields
+* check-completion

+TODO above better than below?

 * first r/w the type, and on write note the fields to write
 * adjust the data until a pass of serializers completes with all CONTINUE or any FINISHED (and nothing requesting a rerun);